icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 It is common for the invokers in an invocation pipeline to transmit information to each other during an invocation.
 For example, the retry interceptor needs to communicate with the connection cache to make sure the connection cache does not keep retrying with the same server address.
-These invokers get and set request features to communicate with each other.
+These invokers get and set request features (C# link) to communicate with each other.

 You can also use these features to communicate with the invocation pipeline.

-In C#, you can set the feature `ICompressFeature` to ask the compress interceptor (if installed) to compress the payload of your request:
+For example, you can set the feature `ICompressFeature` to ask the Compress interceptor (if installed) to compress the payload of your request:

 ```csharp
 using var request = new OutgoingRequest(serviceAddress)